jasonmarcher/PowerTab/Docs/Usage/ItemSelectors.md

 Key | Function | Notes
 --- | -------- | -----
 Tab | Move Selection Down | Holding down SHIFT will cause TAB to move the selection up.
-Up Arrow | Move Selection Up | Holding down SHIFT will cause up arrow to jump several lines up according to the $PowerTabConfig.FastScrollItemCount.
+Up Arrow | Move Selection Up | Holding down SHIFT will cause up arrow to jump several lines up according to the $PowerTabConfig.ConsoleList.FastScrollItemCount.
-Down Arrow | Move Selection Down | Holding down SHIFT will cause down arrow to jump several lines down according to the $PowerTabConfig.FastScrollItemCount.
+Down Arrow | Move Selection Down | Holding down SHIFT will cause down arrow to jump several lines down according to the $PowerTabConfig.ConsoleList.FastScrollItemCount.
 Page Up | Move Up One Page |
 Page Down | Move Down One Page |
 Right Arrow | Add Next Character to Filter | The character is taken from the current selection.
 Left Arrow | Remove Last Character from Filter | The BACKSPACE key has the same function.
-Period |  | See $PowerTabConfig.DotComplete above.
+Period |  | See $PowerTabConfig.ConsoleList.DotComplete above.
-\ or / |  | See $PowerTabConfig.BackSlashComplete above.
+\ or / |  | See $PowerTabConfig.ConsoleList.BackSlashComplete above.
 Space |  |
 Enter | Accept Current Selection | The selection is used to replace the last word on the command line.
 Letters or Numbers | Adds to Filter | The filter updates the list of available choices in real time.